The Short Version

 During the summer of 2019 I went through the darkest period I’d faced since quitting medicine.
 I was desperately frustrated by the pace of publishing, the constant rejection, the endless and demoralizing slog of writing books no one ever got to read.
 My creative life felt out of control and rudderless.

 When my agent and I decided to part ways (on perfectly good terms), it became clear that a change was needed.
 I’d heard a bit about this indie thing and even seen a few authors go through it.
 I had a pile of finished work and nothing to lose.

 So I figured, why not?

 Thus began my journey into hybrid publishing.
-It’s an ongoing process and far from easy, but so far this route has been exactly the kind of joyous creative adventure that I’d been missing for so long.
+It’s an ongoing process and far from easy, but so far this route has been exactly the kind of creative adventure that I’d been missing for so long.
 It’s challenging, engaging, and inspiring in all the best kind of ways.
 Most importantly, it’s rekindled my passion for storytelling.

 Which was the whole point anyway.